The plastic Bottle Recycling Process

 What do your plastic bottles get turned into?

 Have you wondered what happens to your plastic bottles when they are recycled in the yellow bin?
-Depending on who is currently accepting imports they could be transformed into a whole new material or reformed back into new sterile bottles for reuse.
+Depending on who is currently accepting imports they could be transformed into a whole new material like plastic tools and toys or into recycled plastic water bottles.

 Due to an overload of supply, large amounts of oversea plastic processing factories have begun to decline new additions which have left many locations to resort to other methods.
 Although this overwhelming import problem has occurred for places like China, as time has gone on, they have become open to importing again.